deeleman/spaghettify/README.md

 The project bundler will navigate through the entire application tree and will build the JavaScript artifact into the `/dist` folder, bundled as `spaghettify.js`.
 Other useful bundles will be saved there as well for your convenience.

-> **Can I fetch Spaghettify from the npm registry?** At the moment of this writing I am focused on providing full test coverage to the project.
-Once that goal is accomplished, Spaghettify will also become a distributable package from the NPM registry.
+> **Can I fetch Spaghettify from the npm registry?** At the moment of this writing the project priorities are to increase test coverage a bit further and broaden up the API capabilities with extended support for user-provided middleware hooks.
+For the time being, Spaghettify is meant to be consumed as a browser dependency, but distributing it as a NPM package is in the roadmap.
 Please check back shortly for updates.

 ## The Spaghettify API

 You can instantiate and interact with Spaghettify through a convenient API catering with global toggles, route interceptors, exclusions and state persistence attribute flags and, last but not least, loading progress indicators and handlers.

-new Once you successfully compile Spaghettify, you can import and instantiate it into your application via its static `Spaghettify(options)` method as follows:
+Once you successfully compile Spaghettify, you can import and instantiate it into your application as follows:

 ```html
 <script type="text/javascript" src="/dist/spaghettify.js"></script>